 The federal Workforce Innovation and Opportunity Act (WIOA) helps you find a job or train for a new career.
 Here’s how it works:

 - All adults, age 18 or older, are eligible to receive services if approved.

 - Government approval of programs is subject to change.
 Tuition assistance is provided for students who qualify for approved programs.

 - Due to the ongoing COVID-19 pandemic, San Diego Workforce Partnership has moved their services online.
 Contact a Career Center near you to determine if you’re eligible to receive financial assistance for training from a provider.

 - To be eligible for the dislocated worker program, you must have received a lay-off notice or have been laid off due to a company closure or mass layoff.
 You may also be eligible if you’re unemployed and unlikely to return to your prior occupation due to economic conditions in that industry.

-Approved Online and Classroom Programs at SDSU World Campus
+Approved Online and Classroom Programs at SDSU Global Campus

 For more information and Career Center locations, visit workforce.org/ajcc or call (619) 228-2900.
 Contact a Workforce Career Center for application and approval first.

 For more information on courses, call (619) 594-5821.